hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 One could either build a fuzz chain made up of parts of the data that is needed.
-Or one could specify the ideal data and then let the logic randomly change it.
+Or one could specify the ideal data and then let the logic randomly change it in a controlled manner.
 Or use a combination of both.

 Runtime